Koromix/rygel/web/koffi.dev/misc.md

 You can use `koffi.errno()` to get the current errno value, and `koffi.errno(value)` to change it.

-The standard POSIX error codes are available in `koffi.os.errno`, as in the example below:
+The standard POSIX error codes are available in `koffi.os.errno`, as shown below:

 ```js
 const assert = require('assert');